Over 13 Years of Creating Content (here’s what's different this time)

 I would get a burst of energy, create like crazy, burn out for months, then repeat the cycle.

-At one point, I had to take a job cleaning bathrooms at a gas station to pay my bills.
+At one point, I had to take a job cleaning bathrooms at a gas station to make ends meet.

 That was my turning point.